andlo/mycroft-skills-list-gitbook/skills/bio-calendar-mycroft.stuartlangridge.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 # Birmingham tech events
 ### _bio-calendar-mycroft.stuartlangridge_
 ## About:
 A list of tech events happening in Birmingham UK over the next few days.
-Powered by [the Birmingham.IO calendar](https://calendar.birmingham.io), and using the same back end as the similar [Alexa Flash Briefing skill](https://www.kryogenix.org/days/2017/07/05/birmingham-tech-events-in-the-alexa-flash-briefing/).
+Powered by the Birmingham.IO calendar, and using the same back end as the similar Alexa Flash Briefing skill.

 ## Skill information:
 **Github:** | [https://github.com/stuartlangridge/bio-calendar-mycroft](https://github.com/stuartlangridge/bio-calendar-mycroft)